 The best compression socks for running could help you recover faster, whether you're an ultra-runner or someone who dabbles with weekly park runs.
 And although running compression socks won't make you the fastest runner on earth without putting the work in, they can certainly help you achieve your fitness goals sooner.

-Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running can also hold your ankle in a firmer position, reducing the risk of ankle sprains.
-This doesn't mean you can just forget paying attention to your running technique, but a bit of extra protection never hurts.
+Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running also hold your ankles firmer, reducing the risk of ankle sprains.
+This doesn't mean you should not focus on proper running form, but a bit of extra protection never hurts.

-Incidentally, if you want something less compressing for your feet, we also have a guide to the best running socks, sport socks that provide less or no compression at all.
-Complete your running gear by getting the best running shoes, best headphones for running and best running watch too.
-Or just have a gander.
-Up to you.
+If you want something less compressing for your feet, we also have a guide to the best running socks sports socks that provide less or no compression at all.
+Complete your running gear by getting the best running shoes (or the best women's running shoes, specifically), the best headphones for running and the best running watch too.
+Or just have a gander, up to you.

 2XU have long been one of the leaders in compression gear.
 That’s because they pack an enormous amount into their products.
 With support specifically designed for plantar fascia, arch and ankle optimisation along with blister prevention, cushioning to support push off and heel impact as well as antibacterial and anti-odour technology, you can see why the Vectr Cushion socks are a great option if you want to tick all imaginable compression-related boxes.

 If you care about the planet as much as your feet, you should get Rockay socks.
 The Rockay Vigor (opens in new tab), for example, not only applies ample amount of pressure in all the right areas (graduated compression 16-23 mmHg) but it's also made using Econyl Regenerated Nylon yarns.
 These yarns are made of recycled ocean plastic and therefore super sustainable.